rantav/go-template/README.md

+# WARNING
+This project is not maintainted.
+We use it internally at appsflyer, but the external (e.g. this GH version) is not maintainted.

 # Welcome to go-template

 This project will jumpstart your Golang project and provide a set of tempaltes you may use to keep your code tidy and